mateusbsal4/CPS_Lab/README.md

 ## Project

-This folder contains the implementation of a **PID controller** to autonomously drive a 1:10 scale F110 miniature car equipped with a 2D LiDAR sensor around a race track.
+This workspace contains the implementation of a **PID controller** to autonomously drive a 1:10 scale F110 miniature car equipped with a 2D LiDAR sensor around a race track.

-To run the code on the F110 board, connect via ssh and
+To run the controller on the F110 car:

-1. Connect via ssh
+1. Connect to the vehicle via ssh
 2. Navigate to the project folder:
     ```bash
     cd project